-Businesses that partner with PEOs are able to outsource payroll and all of their other HR tasks to a company that specializes in these undertakings.
-However, if you plan to outsource such critical responsibilities, it is important to find a PEO partner that can handle all your needs.
+Businesses that partner with PEOs can outsource payroll and other human resources tasks to specialists.
+But if you plan to outsource such critical responsibilities, it’s essential to find a PEO partner that can handle all your needs.
 Many PEOs have software platforms for conducting HR functions, including tracking employee time, processing payroll and accessing healthcare benefits.

 Editor’s note: Looking for the right PEO for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

 We’ll look at how PEOs function and PEO software capabilities, and highlight some of the top PEO service providers.

 PEO software is different from HR management software.
 Some PEOs offer HR software online, while some HR software providers market their product as a PEO.

 PEOs provide third-party HR, benefits administration and payroll support to small businesses.
 Running a small business is challenging, and it can be easy to get bogged down in administrative work.
 Running payroll, finding benefits options for workers, processing W-2s or 1099s, and ensuring you’re adhering to workplace compliance laws are all tasks a PEO can handle.

 PEO software solutions can simplify your business’s HR tasks by providing a low-cost alternative to hiring an entire internal HR department.
 Additionally, PEO software doesn’t take sick days or ask for vacation time, and your business isn’t liable for the work it performs.
 You can tailor a software’s services to match your business needs.

 PEOs offer numerous services for businesses, including these standard PEO services: